Contents

 5.5.3 Video interpretation

-If you have not yet received an invite to join the portal, select “Request invite” option and follow the instructions that will appear in your email.
+If you have not yet received an invitation to join the portal, select “Request invite” option and follow the instructions that will appear in your email.
 Please see appendix C.

 5.5.4 Specialist local support